Oris Watches Review & FAQ

 Oris SA is the official corporate name for the business entity that makes Oris watches.

 4. Who Owns Oris Watches?

+Who owns the Oris watch company?
 Are they publicly traded?
-No, Oris SA is a privately owned company which has been in operation since 1906.
+No, Oris SA is a privately owned company that has been in operation since 1906.

 5. Are Oris Watches Made in Switzerland

 Yes.
-Oris watches are genuine Swiss Made watches.
+Oris timepieces are genuine Swiss Made watches.